 This experiment is sure to wow your students.
-Cut up and mash red leaves and green leaves.
+First, cut up and mash red leaves and green leaves.
 (We use leaves from the same tree to design a fair test.)
-Add isopropyl alcohol.
+Then add isopropyl alcohol.
 Keep the ratio of leaves to alcohol high to make a more colorful concoction.
 Hang a strip of coffee filter from a pen or pencil so the filter dips into the mixture.
 You will begin to see some colors separating on the filter within an hour.
 Leave it overnight or longer for more magnificent results.

 Time for Me to Leaf: Tree Chlorophyll Chromatography (8:44) complements this science activity well.
 The MIT students who created the video are entertaining in their leaf costumes, and they try the experiment using a slightly different process.

-You can follow up the experiment with a nonfiction reading activity.
-Why Leaves Change Color (North Carolina Testing Program) offers a one-page text with five comprehension questions.
-If you’d rather watch a video for the scientific explanation, try one of these:
+You can follow up the experiment with a video.
+For the scientific explanation, try one of these: